Important: The Building and Development Certifiers Act and Regulation commenced on 1 July 2020.

 Qualifications and experience

-Qualifications and experience requirements are in Schedule 2 of the Building and Development Certifiers Regulation.
-Not all classes require practical experience.
+Qualifications and experience requirements are listed at the end of the registration application form and in Schedule 2 of the Building and Development Certifiers Regulation.
+Not all classes of registration require practical experience.

 Building surveyor applicants, read our guide to help you apply: